Continuous function: Sequences and nets

-In detail, a function $f : X \to Y$ is sequentially continuous if whenever a sequence $\left(x_n\right)$ in $X$ converges to a limit $x,$ the sequence $\left(f\left(x_n\right)\right)$ converges to $f(x).$ Thus sequentially continuous functions "preserve sequential limits".
+In detail, a function $f : X \to Y$ is sequentially continuous if whenever a sequence $\left(x_n\right)$ in $X$ converges to a limit $x,$ the sequence $\left(f\left(x_n\right)\right)$ converges to $f(x).$ Thus, sequentially continuous functions "preserve sequential limits."
 Every continuous function is sequentially continuous.
 If $X$ is a first-countable space and countable choice holds, then the converse also holds: any function preserving sequential limits is continuous.
 In particular, if $X$ is a metric space, sequential continuity and continuity are equivalent.
-For non first-countable spaces, sequential continuity might be strictly weaker than continuity.
+For non-first-countable spaces, sequential continuity might be strictly weaker than continuity.
 (The spaces for which the two properties are equivalent are called sequential spaces.)
 This motivates the consideration of nets instead of sequences in general topological spaces.
-Continuous functions preserve limits of nets, and in fact this property characterizes continuous functions.
+Continuous functions preserve the limits of nets, and this property characterizes continuous functions.

 For instance, consider the case of real-valued functions of one real variable: